What Is an Ulcer?

 How your doctor treats your ulcer depends on its cause.
 Several types of drugs can cut the amount of acid in your stomach.
 They also coat your stomach to protect your ulcer so it has a chance to heal.
 Your doctor may suggest you take an over-the-counter antacid to get some quicker short-term relief.

 You'll need to take them if your ulcer is due to H. pylori.
 These medications cure most ulcers caused by this bacteria, but it can be tough to get rid of H. pylori once and for all.
 Your doctor may give you as many as four drugs that you'll take for up to 2 weeks.
 For them to work, follow your doctor's exact instructions.
-It's also important to finish all the medicine he gives you.
+It's also important to finish all the medicine they give you.

 Don't Ignore Your Ulcer